 Things To Look Out For

-You need to use safety precautions when pressure washing your deck.
+You need to use safety precautions when power washing your deck.
 Use protective eyewear, rubber gloves, and an old rag to wipe off any excess water from the wood boards after you have finished cleaning them with a garden hose or nozzle attachment on a power washer.
 However, Hiring a professional for the job is always a good option.

 – Stay as far away from the edge of your deck boards and other areas where water can drip off of them to prevent washing the dirt back into those spaces.